 The Journalism Faculty created this handbook to address issues that might arise during the course of a semester.
 The aim is for this handbook to be descriptive, prescriptive and pedagogical.
 In journalism, ethical problems—with some obvious exceptions such as plagiarism and fabricating sources and material—can rarely be solved with yes or no, do or don’t answers.
 Whenever an ethical or legal issue arises, students should review this handbook, consult with a professor or both.
 The best defense against crossing ethical or legal lines is openness and honesty.

 By its very nature this handbook cannot go into great depth on any one subject.
-The Department offers semester-long courses in ethics and communications law, in which these subjects are explored in detail.
+The Institute offers semester-long courses in ethics and communications law, in which these subjects are explored in detail.

 Reporters critique the activities of other people and institutions, and what they publish can have a profound impact on the people, businesses and institutions they cover, as well as society at large.
 Journalists must live up to the highest standards of integrity, and by integrity we mean: truth, fairness, sincerity, and avoiding the appearance of a conflict of interest.

-Since the Journalism Department is an educational entity rigorous honesty is required in research, analysis, and writing, as well as in discussion with professors and classmates.
+Since the Carter Institute of Journalism at NYU is an educational entity, rigorous honesty is required in research, analysis, and writing, as well as in discussion with professors and classmates.
 Lack of honesty in scholarship undermines the very foundation of the learning process and can have grave consequences for the student, including failure in a course or expulsion from the university.

 All work on all platforms—the page, the screen, the Web—must be original.
 A student may not engage in “double-dipping” by handing in an assignment for one class then submitting the same or similar material to another without the permission of the instructor.
 Of course, in classes engaged in long-form work, professors might actually encourage a longer and more elaborate treatment of a previously executed idea, or the project in question is so labor-intensive that two professors may agree that the student can work on the piece for both classes.
 In all instances, however, the prior approval of the professors involved is imperative.

-In addition, a student may not conduct research for one class and then use that research in another class—again, unless she has received explicit permission from both professors.
+A student may not conduct research for one class and then use that research in another class—again, unless they have received explicit permission from both professors.
 Students who work on joint projects should note that they are equally responsible for the veracity of the work.
-Finally, a student may not submit for an assignment material that has already been published or that was contracted by a professional publisher and rejected.
+Finally, a student may not submit for an assignment material that has already been published or was contracted by a professional publisher and rejected.
 Of course, students are very much encouraged to submit for publication stories produced in class.
-Consult your professor if you have any questions.
+Consult your professor if you have questions.

-A human “source” is roughly defined as a person who contributes information to a piece of reportage, whether or not it is ultimately published or aired in any venue—print, the Internet, radio (audio podcasts included), video on a news report on television, the Web or in a documentary film, or across a future medium we haven’t thought of yet.
+A human “source” is roughly defined as a person who contributes information to a piece of reportage, whether or not it is ultimately published or aired in any venue—print, the internet, radio (audio podcasts included), video on a news report on television, online, in a documentary film, or across a future medium we haven’t thought of yet.

 Journalists should seek to be fair and truthful in reporting what their sources tell them.
 Factual accuracy entails checking, and double-checking, facts and fairness involves working diligently to get myriad sides of a story by speaking to multiple sources with different and often varying points of view.
 When appropriate, journalists should make a judicious attempt to balance “establishment” experts—spokespeople for think tanks, foundations, and the like—with knowledgeable sources from outside “official” culture.
 Fairness also means adhering to the “no surprises” rule when writing critically of someone: affording the source the opportunity to answer allegations or criticisms before publishing the work.